Learn how to define and configure workflows as code within a Paragraph project.

 .

-are defined in the integration-specific types and can be found with your editor autocomplete (e.g. Ctrl-space in VS Code).
+are defined in the integration-specific types and can be found with your editor autocomplete (e.g. Ctrl-space in VS Code).title

 property of the object is what will be displayed in the Connect Portal for your customers, to explain usage for this User Setting.